BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 **Eye Tracking**
 ------
 Eye tracking works by looks at the area on the video with the most motion.
 This is deduce by generated an optical flow texture of the entire video (this texture is blurred and has a reduced texture size to increase performance).
 The generated texture is comprised of a Red and Green layer, the Red layer is movement in the X axis and the Green layer is movement in the Y axis.
-By combining the Red and Green layers we create a black and white image with the area/pixel with the highest contrast/brightness having the greatest amount of movement that frame.
-So by computing where this brightest area/pixel is we are able to deduce the X & Y location on the video with the greatest movement and essentially simulate where the user would/could be looking.
-Then finally convert the values to the respective VTube Studio parameters and send it to VTube Studio.
+By combining the Red and Green layers we the create a black and white image with the area/pixel with the highest contrast/brightness having the greatest amount of movement that frame.
+So by computing where this brightest area/pixel is we are able to deduce the X & Y location on the video with the greatest movement (the blue tracker) and essentially simulate where the user would/could be looking.
+We then smooth the blue tracker movement twice, first with the black tracker then secondly with the white Tracker.
+Then finally convert the X & Y values of the white tracker to the respective VTube Studio parameters and send it onto VTube Studio.

 **Webcam/Video Input**
 ------